Making Change Worksheets | Canadian Money

 In this set of pdf exercises, children get a chance to substantially enhance their calculating-change skills.
 They figure out the amount they should pay to buy the single or multiple items, and subtract to find the change.

-In this bunch of exciting exercises, kids get to significantly work their way up in the making-change chapter.
+In this bunch of exciting printable exercises, kids get to significantly work their way up in the making-change chapter.
 They figure out the amount they should get in change after paying for the items on display.

 Check the list for how much each item costs, and multiply this with the number of items bought.
-Kids in third grade should be able to calculate the billed amount and subtract it from the amount paid to get the change.
+Kids in 3rd grade should be able to calculate the billed amount and subtract it from the amount paid to get the change.

 In these printable worksheets, kids greatly add to their making-change skills.
 With 6 receipts in each set, they first add up the prices of the items and subtract it from the given amount before they find the change.